Patti LuPone: Discography

 Her live performance of "Don't Cry for Me Argentina" at the Grammy Awards was released on the 1994 album Grammy's Greatest Moments Volume IV.

 In 2009, LuPone's 1985 recording of "I Dreamed a Dream" reached No. 45 on the UK Singles Chart It also reached the Billboard magazine Hot Digital Songs and Hot Singles Recurrents charts in the US.

 LuPone recorded a duet with Seth MacFarlane (who was in character as Glenn Quagmire) on the 2005 album Family Guy: Live In Vegas.

 A live concert special film, An Evening with Patti LuPone, was filmed in July 2012 and released in November 2012 on SethTv.com with 104 minutes of Patti LuPone songs and stories with host Seth Rudetsky.

 A new CD of one of her shows, The Lady with the Torch, was released in 2006 on Sh-K-Boom Records.
 In December she released bonus tracks for that CD only available on iTunes and the Sh-K-Boom website.

+LuPone featured in the Why Am I So Single?
+Original London cast recording for an extended version of ‘Men R Trash’, which is exclusive to the cast recording.